athenasbane/NeoKey_two_key_ardunino/README.md

 ## Setup

-Solider the pins on to your QtPy and two NeoKey Sockets push your switches into the sockets
+soldering the header pins on to your QtPy and two NeoKey Sockets push your switches into the sockets

 ![image](https://user-images.githubusercontent.com/62559903/147848414-2ec18f04-e60a-4774-9d57-a9b1d42d63b9.png)